 - butter

-- 1 egg
+- egg

-I grew up in eastern Washington and believe me, apples are a big, big deal in the Great Northwest.
-But not every apple variety is created equal.
+I grew up in eastern Washington and believe me, apples are a big deal in the Great Northwest.
+I've been cooking and baking with apples my whole life.

-According to the Washington Apple Commission, there are a wide variety of apples that are delicious for baking and some varieties are better in pies.
-But since this recipe is for a baked cake, here are the types of apples I use and recommend:
+According to the Washington Apple Commission, there are a wide variety of apples that are delicious for baking and some varieties are even better in pies.

 - Golden Delicious